What is email outreach?

 Right contacts: The specific people who influence or make purchase decisions

 The first email's job is to earn a reply, not close a deal.
 That means keeping it short, relevant, and focused on one clear ask.
-Most cold emails fail because they try to do too much or say too little that matters.
+Most cold email outreach fails because it tries to do too much or says too little that matters.

 Start with their problem.
 Reference a pain point specific to their role or industry.
 This shows you did your homework and understand their world.
 Skip generic openers like "I hope this email finds you well" because they signal mass outreach.